AppliedStat/AppliedStat.github.io/_R/R-package-1.md

 [Park (2018)](https://doi.org/10.1155/2018/6056975), and
 [Park (2023)](https://doi.org/10.3390/math11143156).

-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1A2C1091319, RS-2023-00242528).
+This work was supported by the National Research Foundation of Korea (NRF) grants funded by the Korea government (MSIT) (No. 2022R1A2C1091319, RS-2023-00242528).

 ### Links